 How Does Green Brick Partners's P/E Ratio Compare To Its Peers?

-Green Brick Partners's P/E of 6.44 indicates relatively low sentiment towards the stock.
-We can see in the image below that the average P/E (7.9) for companies in the consumer durables industry is higher than Green Brick Partners's P/E.
+We can tell from its P/E ratio of 8.66 that sentiment around Green Brick Partners isn't particularly high.
+We can see in the image below that the average P/E (9.6) for companies in the consumer durables industry is higher than Green Brick Partners's P/E.

 Green Brick Partners's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
 Since the market seems unimpressed with Green Brick Partners, it's quite possible it could surprise on the upside.
 It is arguably worth checking if insiders are buying shares, because that might imply they believe the stock is undervalued.